deployphp/docs/how-to-deploy-laravel.md

-# How to deploy Laravel application
+# How to deploy Laravel

 Apparently you already have some **Laravel application** and some **server** or **shared hosting**.
 Now you need to automate the process of **deployment**.